 Enterprise regularly host LGBT+ diversity events and diversity training seminars, which raise awareness of the issues that the community face and to help our LGBT+ employees feel included.
 They also help our straight allies to be able to give support to their LGBT+ colleagues.
 There is also just employee acceptance of LGBT+ on a day-to-day basis.
 I have never experienced or witnessed any negative behaviour towards anyone because acceptance is just a part of our culture.

 Tell us a little bit about your career with Enterprise.
 How did you start and how did you get to where you are now?

-I started with Enterprise March 2017 as a Management Trainee and by January 2018, I was promoted to my first Assistant Manager role to the Winchester branch.
+I started with Enterprise as a Management Trainee and within 10 months, I was promoted to my first Assistant Manager role to the Winchester branch.
 I then got a sideways promotion to Assistant Manager in Salisbury and I recently had another sideways promotion to Assistant Manager at Andover.

 Did you feel you needed to come out to your colleagues?
 How did they react?